squaresausage/Open-Source-PC110/Docs/README.md

 These were remarkable decisions in 1995, long before CF replaced spinning disks in industrial systems.

 But the system had a fatal flaw:
-A small **NiMH-based bridge battery**, placed internally, designed to maintain power between main battery swaps.
+A small **NiMH-based bridge battery**, placed internally, which was designed to maintain power between main battery swaps.
+This was mainly because the internal PSU was unable to charge the battery while the machine was operating (things we take for granted with today's laptops).
+Therefore, the bridge battery was placed there to keep the machine running for about 2 minutes while you perform a battery swap.

 Over time, that battery becomes a **ticking time bomb**.
 As it fails, it **leaks potassium hydroxide (KOH)**, a highly corrosive chemical that **destroys PCB traces**, **eats through components**, and **wrecks solder joints**.